 NATURALIZED PLANT: Non-native plants that have escaped cultivation.
 The term "naturalized" mistakenly implies that the escaped plant has become part of the "native" flora.
-Therefore, due to the potential confusion with the term "native," the use of "naturalized" should be avoided.
+Therefore, due to the potential confusion with the term "native", the use of "naturalized" should be avoided."

 Methodology.
 With respect to Hilltop's sale of plants, our focus is on plants native to Louisiana and more broadly the Southeastern US.
 We also sell a variety of introduced plants that are well adapted to our local environment.
 The resources cited in this document to determine native status use political boundaries, therefore we use the Louisiana state boundary to determine if a species is a Louisiana native.
-Native Louisiana plants are designated on their labels as "Status: LA Native" (Table 1).
+Native Louisiana plants are designated on their labels as "Status: LA Native".
 (It is worthwhile noting that a Louisiana-native plant may also be native to other Southeastern US states (and most often are) and other regions in the US.)
 We also may offer plants native to other Southeastern US states that have not been documented as native to Louisiana.
-On the label, species native to the US but not Louisiana are indicated as "Status: Native US" (Table 1).
-All plants not native to the US are labelled as "Status: Introduced" (Table 1).
+On the label species native to the US, but not Louisiana is indicated as "Status: Native US".
+All plants not native to the US are labelled as "Status: Introduced".
 Plant signs will follow the same status classes as the labels.
 The resources listed in this document can be consulted to determine a plant's distribution as desired.

 Native Louisiana plants, as defined in this document, are often offered for commercial sale as cultivars.
-These plants have been altered by human intervention for shape, color, size, etc.5 The effect of these changes on the natural systems that use the original native plant are frequently unknown and may be inconsequential, of benefit, detrimental or some combination.
-Cultivars of plants native to Louisiana and offered for sale at Hilltop are indicated on plant labels and signs as "Status: LA Native Cultivar" (Table 1).
+These plants have been altered by human intervention or selected from natural populations for shape, color, size, etc.5 The effect of these changes on the natural systems that use the original native plant are frequently unknown and may be inconsequential, of benefit, detrimental or some combination.
+Cultivars of plants native to Louisiana and offered for sale at Hilltop are indicated on plant labels and signs as "Status: LA Native Cultivar".
+Cultivars of plants native to the US and offered for sale at Hilltop are indicated on plant labels and signs as "Status: Undetermined".